 themselves, unlike those confronted by the warring supremacist Faith of

 Five Pillars for whom death, the hard place, is a choice.

 Islam's immutable obligations known as the Five Pillars: 1. declaring

 your allegiance to God 2. daily prayers 3.
 Zakat (obligatory charity, a

 significant portion of which can be used to finance the war against the unbelievers) 4.

 Paperback, 432 pages

-together like at no other time since boreal.ca went live in April of 2003.
+and scriptures came together like at no other time since boreal.ca went live in April of 2003.